 - If you haven’t already got them, don’t forget the usual kit and accessories, such as shoes, helmets, lights and locks

-If you shop carefully you can get a lot for your money, once you’ve decided what type of bike you’re going for.
+If you shop carefully you can get a lot for your money.
 Below is a rough guide to the typical features you should get for your cash:

 How to get a bargain bike